namyaila/namyaila.github.io/about.md

 permalink: /about/
 ---

+### important to me

+Disparity in access to fundamental rights (i.e. education, healthcare) frustrates and also motives me; obviously, I believe that educaiton and healthcare are fundamental rights.
+I like to tutor, especially for low-income children, and I enjoy working with young girls with subjects in the TEM (technology, engineering, mathematics) part of S(science)TEM.
+When I (hopefully) earn my MD, I intend to use it along with my background in mathematics and health economics to help people that nobody else will.

-### Athletic History
+### athletic history

 From 2014 to 2016, during my last two college years, I tunneled hard on calisthenics.
 It gave me a solid foundation to control my bodyweight, and I lost about 70 lbs in the process.
 However, during my graduate school applications, calisthenics didn't feel like enough.
 So, I got into mixed martial arts (MMA); recently I've been obsessive about Brazilian Jiu-Jitsu.

-### Important to Me

-Disparity in access to fundamental rights (i.e. education, healthcare) frustrates and also motives me; obviously, I believe that educaiton and healthcare are fundamental rights.
-I like to tutor, especially for low-income children, and I enjoy working with young girls with subjects in the TEM (technology, engineering, mathematics) part of S(science)TEM.
-When I (hopefully) earn my MD, I intend to use it along with my background in mathematics and health economics to help people that nobody else will.

-### Academic History
+### academic background

 I graduated from the University of Connecticut in 2016 with a Bachelors of Science in Pure Mathematics.
 Since then, I've been at the Massachusetts General Hospital and Harvard Medical School doing research at the Insitute for Technology Assessment.
 The work I do is a blend of mathematics, computer science, and medicine.
 My most recent publications are below: